rpi-capstone-spring2018/capstone-starter-project/planning/sprint1/README.md

 ## Which Items were Not Accomplished

-## What Could be Improved for the Next Sprint
+## What Could be Improved for the Next Sprint (Sprint Retrospective)